Allegheny-Computer-Science-102-S2023/discrete-structures-executable-examination-three-starter/README.md

 ## Examination Overview

 - The examination is out of a total of 100 percent, with an automatically reported percentage.
-- You must provide answers to all these questions by typing in the five Python source code files
+- You must provide answers to all these questions by typing in the ten Python source code files
 - The final version of each Python source code file must be in your GitHub repository by the due date
-- You may run each of the five Python programs on your laptop by using the `python` command.
+- You may run each of the ten Python programs on your laptop by using the `python` command.
 - You cannot run `gatorgrade` on your laptop due to the encrypted `gatograde.yml` file.
 - The score for your examination is reported when a build takes place in GitHub Actions.
 - Unless you already made special arrangements with the instructor, no late work will be accepted